adriennecmetz/foodapp/README.md

-# FoodApp: A Restaurant Delivery App
+# FoodApp: Chaallenge.
+I can't ... help me if you can!

 This project serves as a complete example of a full-stack application developed with a Next.js frontend, Strapi backend, and integrated Stripe payment.
 You can use it as a starting point for building your own similar applications or simply as a learning project to get familiar with these technologies.